bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 **BOOOM**

-It went off far earlier than anticipated, and sent a shower of red, blue, and green sparkles flying around the nearby houses, even some just a few feet from Adrex, to which he instinctively dropped to the ground, knees curled up to his chin, and arms protecting the rest of his head.
+It went off far earlier than anticipated, and sent a shower of red, blue, and green sparkles flying around the nearby houses, some just a few feet from Adrex, to which he instinctively dropped to the ground, knees curled up to his chin, and arms protecting the rest of his head.

-Common for all rocket was, that they flew as long as they had powder before they went off.
+Common for all rocket was that they flew as long as they had powder before they went off.
 You could normally hear when the powder ran out, before the rest of the rocket exploded into colors in various patterns.
 This rocket had *not* used all of its powder before it blew up, and from the intense sound it gave off to start with, it had a lot to carry up, if it was not evident from the explosion he had just witnessed.